 First and foremost, it is important to look at the environmental impact of veneers versus solid timber.
 When using veneer in place of solid sections of the same timber, the impact is much less since the sheer volume of material used is reduced.
-During manufacture, the thin slices of veneer, which are bonded together on edge to produce lay-ons that are large enough to cover a door, enable an incredibly cost effective and environmental solution to be supplied – particularly when compared to more traditional solid timber doors.
+During manufacture, the thin slices of veneer, which are bonded together on edge to produce lay-ons that are large enough to cover a door, enable an incredibly cost effective and environmentally friendly solution to be supplied – particularly when compared to more traditional solid timber doors.

+Taking this premise further still, manufacturers are now also looking at the veneers themselves – sourcing a new generation of materials that deliver comparable aesthetics and performance, with even stronger sustainability credentials.
 Banana plants, for example, are especially suited for use in this way and offer a viable alternative to standard veneers.
 Taken from the stem of the plant at the end of its nine-month growing cycle, once it has produced its crop of bananas, the stem is harvested and converted into a veneer, commonly known as Green Blade® – Banana trunk veneer.

 Another material that can be produced in veneer form is bamboo, which benefits greatly from being cut back regularly as this promotes more vigorous growth afterwards.
 In fact, bamboo is one of the fastest growing plants in the world with reported growth rates of 100 cm in just 24 hours.
 It is worth pointing out that the species of bamboo used in the production of veneers is not that favoured by pandas and so, is completely environmentally friendly.
 With longer lengths available – some species of bamboo can in fact grow to around 30 metres tall, bamboo veneer can be laid both horizontally and vertically, depending on the desired end look.
 Timber is one of the most environmentally friendly materials available – if used responsibly – and providing a wide choice of sustainable options is the key.

-Integrated Doorsets, is therefore committed to continual research and development in this area, providing customers with a host of innovative finishes that not only look great but offer the green credentials they demand.
+Integrated Doorsets is committed to continual research and development in this area, providing customers with a host of innovative finishes that not only look great but offer the green credentials they demand.